stpnwf/ZestyTheme/colorschemes/COLORS.md

 }
 ```

-**Then** use a color picker on the *background color* anywhere in Settings or Dashboard, set `--dark-apparent` to that value¹, and save it. **Now you are done.**
+**Then** use a color picker on the *background color* anywhere in Settings or Dashboard, set `--dark-apparent` to that value¹, and save it.

 ### Custom login wallpaper

-If you'd like to make your own custom login wallpaper to match it, in line with the ones I made, follow the instructions in `images/colorschemes/base.svg` _or_ edit the colors to your liking in `images/login-wallpapers/stylish.svg` (use Inkscape).
+If you'd like to make your own custom login wallpaper to match the custom colors, in line with the ones I made, follow the instructions in `images/colorschemes/base.svg` _or_ edit the colors to your liking in `images/login-wallpapers/stylish.svg` (use Inkscape).
 Export and add this following line to Custom CSS:

 ```
 #loginPage {background: url(url-to-your-custom-wallpaper.jpg) !important;}